-Anyone who has started or managed a homestead knows the many hours spent trying to decide what type of livestock that they want to invest their time, money and energy into producing.
+Anyone who has started or managed a homestead knows the many hours spent trying to decide what type of livestock that they want to invest their time, money, and energy into producing.
 This means that each species and breed type must be considered for their usefulness and productivity as related to the current homesteading plans.
-Versatility in a species is a very important part of production, and one of the most versatile species chosen each and every day for the farming homestead is the goat.
+Versatility in a species is an essential part of production, and one of the most versatile species chosen each and every day for the farming homestead is the goat.
 The goat can offer more for the dollar than nearly any other animal ever raised.
-Goats come in many shapes, types and colors, while being easier and cheaper to manage than cattle or other, larger types of livestock.
-Goats are most often used for brush and shrub clean up, fiber, milk, cheese, soap, meat, driving, packing, and even as personal companions.
-They have been the livestock species of choice for thousands of years and their popularity continues to grow.
+Goats come in many shapes, types, and colors, while being easier and cheaper to manage than cattle or other, larger types of livestock.
+Homestead goats are most often used for brush and shrub clean up, fiber, milk, cheese, soap, meat, driving, packing, and even as personal companions.
+They have been the livestock species of choice for thousands of years, and their popularity continues to grow.

 Last but not least, goat’s milk can also be used in making homemade soap.
 Goat’s milk is great for soap making; its qualities are very appealing to people as it has wonderful softening and moisturizing effects on skin.
 These characteristics have made it a revered cosmetic ingredient for centuries, and especially popular for use on delicate or damaged skin.

-There are several dairy goat breeds to choose from that are readily available today; however the most popular and easiest to obtain are Saanans, Alpines, Nubians, Toggenburgs and La Manchas.
-The milk types and productions rates on these breeds vary somewhat, so be sure to check with a breeder before choosing which breed or breeds might best fit your milking plans.
+There are several dairy goat breeds to choose from that are readily available today; however the most popular and easiest to obtain are Saanans, Alpines, Nubians, Toggenburgs, Nigerian Dwarf, and La Manchas.
+The milk types and production rates on these breeds vary somewhat, so be sure to check with a breeder before choosing which breed or breeds might best fit your milking plans.

-On our homestead we raise primarily Boer meat goats; however, we keep one to two dairy does in the herd.
+On our homestead, we raise Boer meat goats primarily; however, we keep one to two dairy does in the herd.
 The reason we choose to do this is simple: we enjoy the milk, plus it can be handy to have the extra milk if we need it for bottle feeding weak or orphaned kids.
-We breed these dairy does to the Boer buck, it doesn’t matter to the does and the kids can then be used for meat or dairy.
+We breed these dairy does to the Boer buck; it doesn’t matter to the does and the kids can then be used for meat or dairy.
 We have noticed that other animals on the homestead also seem to appreciate a good milk goat.
-At milking time a line forms near the milk stanchion and seams to wrap around the entire barnyard.
-Cats are always the first in line followed by the dogs and poultry.
+At milking time, a line forms near the milk stanchion and seams to wrap around the entire barnyard.
+Cats are always the first in line, followed by the dogs and poultry.

 Meat goats have grown exceedingly popular here in the U.S. in recent years.
 The Boer breed is now the most common and the easiest to quickly identify in the United States.
 Its white body with colored head makes it a visual stand out in pastures.
 However, the Kiko and Spanish breeds are also becoming more commonplace and accessible.
 Meat goats have a larger frame and thicker build than other types of goats.
 This is due to the fact that they are bred specifically for meat production and the build demonstrates that fact.